 - Based on the Prothean ruins, one can assume that their cities were like this as well.
 Of course, as revealed in the third game, they weren't nearly as glorious and enlightened as Liara had always assumed, forging an interstellar Empire out of subject races and forcing them to adopt their doctrine.

-- The Elder Scrolls IV: Oblivion - The Imperial City fits this perfectly.
+- Oblivion - The Imperial City fits this perfectly.

-- Skyrim's Solitude.
+- Solitude.
 Capital of Skyrim, visible for miles from atop the rock arch it's built on, and full of grand Imperial towers and manor houses.

-- Whiterun qualifies as well.
-Its a well kept, clean Nordic city.
+- Whiterun.
+It's a well kept, clean Nordic city.
 It is home to the largest castle in Skyrim (Dragonsreach) and has a very bright White Pinewood on Yellow Roof theme and can be seen from pretty much anywhere on the map if you get high enough.